McStasMcXtrace/iFit/CONTRIBUTING.md

 # Procedure via simple comments

-An other way is to simple send me your comments by creating an Issue:
+An other way is to simply send me your comments by creating an Issue:

 This is done via Git/Github.
 You need to create a Github account first.
 This is free and fast.

 - Click on the Github Issues tab
 - Click on the New Issue (green button, top-right)
 - Explain what you want/suggest/report.
-Ypu can assign 'labels' such as Enhancement (requests), Bug, etc.
+You can assign 'labels' such as Enhancement (requests), Bug, etc.
 - Attach any file there (you may have to create a ZIP archive)

+# Procedure via simple email

+Last, if you do not have any GitHub account, just send an email to the iFit mailing list:

+- ifit-users@mccode.org

+and attach any relevant information, e.g.:

+- the commands that trigger the error
+- the trace of the error (message)
+- any necessay data file needed to reproduce the error
+- additional information regarding your system version, Matlab, etc.